Akshat4112/Social-Network/README.md

 ## Social-Network in Core PHP

-### This is Social Networking Site developed i 2016.
+### This is Social Networking Platform developed in 2016.